 How are the Building Features and Common Areas?

-Touring the entire building to check out its features and common areas is also important.
+Tour the entire building to see its features and common areas.
 Depending on your priorities, check the following:

 - Parking: Is it underground or above ground?
 Does the lot have charging stalls?
 Is the lot secure?

 - Elevators, Stairs, and Accessibility: Does the building have elevators and stairs?
 Are these accessible for your needs?

 - Laundry Facilities: Is there in-suite laundry or on-site laundry?
 How many machines does the building have?
 How far are they located from your unit?
 Do the facilities look well-kept?

 - Safety and Security: Does the building have 24/7 surveillance, security guards, or other ways of ensuring your safety?

 Do the Appliances Work?